India has two 'rashtra pita', Narendra Modi father of New India: Amruta Fadnavis | Politics

 - India

-Amruta Fadnavis, wife of Maharashtra Deputy Chief Minister Devendra Fadnavis, has called Prime Minister Narendra Modi as the father of New India, adding the country has two ‘rashtra pita’ (father of the nation).
+Amruta Fadnavis, wife of Maharashtra Deputy Chief Minister Devendra Fadnavis, has called Prime Minister Narendra Modi the father of New India, adding that the country has two ‘rashtra pita’ (father of the nation).

 “We have two ‘rashtra pita’.
 Narendra Modi is the father of New India and Mahatma Gandhi is the father of the nation of earlier times,” Amruta, a banker and singer, said during a mock court interview.